fablabbcn/mdef-docs/docs/2025-26/year-2/mandatory-courses/emergent-technologies/index.md

 - **Local Classes:** Every Thursday or/and Friday from 9:30 am to 13:30 pm CET, depending on the week
 - **Global Class:** Every Wednesday at 15:00 pm CET with Neil Gershenfeld.

-In addition to attending these sessions, students must actively complete all assignments and deliverables for their selected modules. **With a dedication time of 8h distributed during the week.**
+In addition to attending these sessions, students must actively complete all assignments and deliverables for their selected modules, **with an estimated personal dedication of 8 hours per week, distributed according to their individual schedules.**

 ## Deliverables